RallyCommunity/milestones-of-artifacts/README.md

 ## Overview
 This app example shows how stitch data of artifacts and related milestones together and pass a custom json to [Rally.data.wsapi.artifact.Store ](https://help.rallydev.com/apps/2.0/doc/#!/api/Rally.data.wsapi.artifact.Store)

-Artifacts are filtered by the presence of Milestones.
+Artifacts are filtered by the presence of Milestones:

+`{property: 'Milestones.ObjectID',operator: '!=',value: null}`

-Milestones further filtered by TargetDate.
+Milestones further filtered by TargetDate selected in the date picker.

 ![](pic1.png)

+pick a date a day earlier, and the milestone that was filtered out in the previous screenshot is now included:

 ![](pic2.png)